TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_vlan_icssg.md

         - If packet is Non directed unicast(UC) packet it will be dropped.
         - If packet is directed unicast(UC) or multicast(MC) or broadcast(BC) packet, it will be sent to target application.
         - Currently to test both MAC ports simultaneously in Dual-MAC mode it requires additional enet lld(UDMA channel allocation) changes.
-    - Based on test case selction and Filtering options DUT will decide to forward the packet or to drop the packet.
+    - Based on test case selection and Filtering options DUT will decide to forward the packet or to drop the packet.
 	- Target side application receives the packet, updates the MAC addresses in the Layer-2 header and sends the packet back.
 	- Application like Wireshark (PC) receives the packet and can be seen in the capture window.